jfmatth/DjangoOnKubernetes/README.md

 Waitress is a WSGI server from the pylons project, is pure-python and runs nicely on Windows (as well as in a container).
 Whitenoise takes the pain out of serving static files from django in production, without setting up NGINX, Apache or a CDN.

-- Add Whitenoise to Django per their documentation (http://whitenoise.evans.io/en/stable/).
-We are only going to add to our MIDDLEWARE section, if you'd like to research more you can.
+- Add Whitenoise to Django per their documentation (http://whitenoise.evans.io/en/stable/django.html)
     ```
     MIDDLEWARE = [
     # 'django.middleware.security.SecurityMiddleware',